jason-witter/sample_app-1/README.md

 </form>
 ```

 The difference is that we can now make customizations in two places.
-In the view and in the form builder itself
+In the view and in the form builder itself.

 This provides us with a few benefits:
-The builder will take care of the html consistancy and all the underlying 508 requirements
+  - The builder will take care of the html consistancy and all the underlying 508 requirements
-The view, will be used to tell the builder what to build
+  - The view, will be used to tell the builder what to build

 Take line 6 and 7 from `views/address/new.html.erb.`